On behalf of The Law Office of Gustavo E. Frances, P.A.

 - make decisions about a child’s upbringing (what school to attend, what classes to take, what languages to learn, etc.).

 Note: legal custody is usually shared between two parents.
 If you share legal custody and the other parent prevents you from the decision-making in your child’s life, you may be entitled to take legal action against the other parent.

 Consult our family law attorney in Fort Lauderdale today for a free case evaluation.

 One parent can have either sole physical custody or sole physical custody of a child if the other parent is deemed unfit by a court (if he/she has a drinking problem or issues with substance abuse or has a prior record of child abuse or neglect).

 Note: family law attorneys don’t recommend seeking sole custody unless you have a legitimate reason to believe that the other parent may cause direct harm to your children or be otherwise dangerous in their upbringing.

 Most parents who don’t live together and don’t mind their kids spending time with the other parent opt for joint custody, also known as shared custody.

 Parents with joint custody share decision-making responsibilities for and/or physical control and custody of their children.

-If you believe the other parent is violating your custody rights or you simply need the legal advice of a Fort Lauderdale family law and divorce attorney, get in touch by calling us toll free at 954-533-2756 or filling out this contact form.
+If you believe the other parent is violating your custody rights or you simply need the legal advice of a Fort Lauderdale family law and divorce lawyer, get in touch by calling us toll-free at 954-533-2756 or filling out this contact form.